PIPELINE

 When tissues between alveoli are damaged, the inflammatory cells penetrate the area repeatedly and the inflammatory state persists, which leads to fibrosis that hardens the lungs.
 Subsequently, severe structural changes occur in the lung tissues and the lung function gradually decreases, causing death.
 So far, there are no drugs that have been proven effective for the treatment of IPF.
 Anti-inflammatory drugs and immunomodulators have been widely used for the treatment of IPF, but their effectiveness has not been proven.
 IPF is a rare refractory disease, for which a few drugs have been approved by the US FDA, but these drugs have only limited effects of delaying the decline of the lung function without stopping the disease itself.

-Currently, Genosco is engaged in a rapid development of an orphan drug for IPF and is also considering the expansion of indications for other diseases with large markets, such as cerebral cavernous malformation (CCM).
+Currently, Genosco is engaged in the rapid development of an orphan drug for idiopathic pulmonary fibrosis (IPF) and is also considering the expansion of indications for cerebral cavernous malformation (CCM) through the development of selective ROCK2 inhibitors.